doublemoulinet/Morrowind-Modular-Mod-Guide/OPTIONAL.md

 		1. **Thirsk**
 	- Delete these *and only* these cells in TESAME.
 Remember to save the plugin before exiting TESAME
 	- I recommend zipping the edited ESP and installing as a new mod to avoid accidentally overwriting it
+1. **Morrowind Optimization Project** (installed in the [**Core**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/CORE.md) section
+	- Disable the "02 Lake Fjalding Anti-Suck" option and ensure the *Lake Fjalding Anti-Suck.esp* plugin is not loaded.
+This fix is already included in *Solstheim Tomb of the Snow Prince*
-1. You will need to register the BSA archives provided by these landmass mods (TR_Data.bsa and PT_Data.bsa), either manually in your Morrowind.ini, or in Wrye Mash's Mods Tab.
+1. You will need to **register the BSA archives** provided by these landmass mods (TR_Data.bsa and PT_Data.bsa).
+You can do this via Wrye Mash.
 Navigate to the right pane of the Mods Tab and select the "BSA Archives" tab.
 Make sure each BSA has a checkmark next to its name.

 **NEXT SECTION**:
 [**Finish Line**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md)